Renovations Of Our Historic Hotel In Washington

 Also apparent are the partners’ pride in the project, their commitment to seeing it through to completion, and their attention to detail in reproducing, as much as possible, the original hotel.

 The four owners are Todd and his wife, Christy, who live at Winterville; Carter, of nearby Philomath; and Christy Todd’s father, Amit Mehta, of Waynesville, Va.
 Mehta does not take an active part in the project.
-All four partners own 25 percent shares.
+All four partners own 25% shares.

-Jim Carter is director of special education for the public schools of Oglethorpe County.
-He holds a bachelor’s degree from UGA and a master’s from Appalachian State.
+Jim Carter is the director of special education for the public schools of Oglethorpe County.
+He holds a bachelor’s degree from the University of Georgia and a master’s from Appalachian State.
 He also holds three 6-year specialist certifications and has completed course work for a doctorate in educational leadership.
 He has an impressive resume in historic restoration, including projects in Athens and the surrounding area.

 Michael Todd is a Georgia Tech graduate who recently left a 14-year career as an engineer with ABB of Athens in order to devote full time to various real estate enterprises, including historic preservation and renovation.
 ABB is a European company which acquired the former Westinghouse plant and continues to produce electrical transformers in Athens.

-Christy Todd is a graduate of UGA, where she studied advertising and business.
+Christy Todd is a graduate of the University of Georiga as well, where she studied advertising and business.
 She is bookkeeper and business manager for the Todds’ enterprises and is employed by the Georgia Board of Regents with an office at UGA.
 Her parents are naturalized immigrants who came to the U.S. from India.

 The Todds have restored 14 houses in the Athens area and have won Athens Renovations Awards for two of them.
 Their most recent restoration is of an 1830s house once considered beyond redemption.